 Each component at the lower hierarchy is tested individually and then the components that rely upon these components are tested.

 The order of Integration by Bottom-down approach will be:

 Top-Down Integration Testing:

 Top-down integration testing is an integration testing technique used in order to simulate the behavior of the lower-level modules that are not yet integrated.
 Stubs are the modules that act as temporary replacements for a called module and give the same output as that of the actual product.

 The replacement for the 'called' modules is known as 'Stubs' and is also used when the software needs to interact with an external system.

-The above diagrams clearly states that Modules 1, 2 and 3 are available for integration, whereas, below modules are still under development that cannot be integrated at this point of time.
+The above diagrams clearly state that Modules 1, 2, and 3 are available for integration, whereas below modules are still under development that cannot be integrated at this point in time.
 Hence, Stubs are used to test the modules.
 The order of Integration will be:

 Unit testing, which is a testing method by which individual units are tested to determine if there are any issues on the part of the developer themselves.
 It is concerned with the functional health of the independent units.